sanjay434343/The-Turing-Principle/README.md

 # Example usage
 if __name__ == "__main__":
     print("🤖 LAUNCHING TURING'S COMPUTATIONAL DYNAMICS SIMULATOR")
-    print("    'Sometimes it is the people no one expects anything from') print('    who do the things no one can imagine.' - Alan Turing") print()
+    print("    'Sometimes it is the people no one expects anything from'") print("    who do the things no one can imagine." ' - Alan Turing') print()

     # Interactive menu